 The list of extracted fields usually differs for different providers.
-Therefore, the accuracy comparison must be limited to only a subset of standard fields, which shows only a partial picture of each provider’s performance.
+Therefore, the accuracy comparison must be limited to only a subset of common fields, which shows only a partial picture of each provider’s performance.

-The above prompts some providers to utilize their datasets to improve the capabilities of their tools, thus leading to a highly biased result in any accuracy test.
+The above prompts some providers to utilize their own datasets to improve the capabilities of their tools, thus leading to a highly biased result in any accuracy test.
 To keep our own comparison fair, we have used two publicly available datasets – one for receipts and one for invoices.